jduanen/cnc_pendant/README.md

       * could suppress this in this object
     - doesn't automatically update the display if axis is Off
   * the display automatically updates CONT/STEP mode values based on knob positions
-  * the coordinate lines diplay the current machine position
+  * the coordinate lines display the current machine position
     - X, Y, Z or A, B, C coordinates if in Machine coordinate system
     - X1, Y1, Z1 or A1, B1, C1 coordinates if in Work coordinate system
   * the currently selected coordinate (i.e., the one where motion will occur) is (automatically) indicated on the display with an asterix

 - Input
-  * this object emits the (lightly parsed) basic events from the pendent
+  * this object emits the (lightly parsed) basic events from the pendant
     - puts them into an internal queue, provide method to pull from this input queue
     - the action logic (e.g., in the main code body) will pull from this queue via methods
     - an input thread handles device events, does the pre-processing, and queues the output